Broomfield Property Division Lawyer

 Spouses can agree on the value of collectibles, art, or hard-to-value items.
 Other items, like real estate, must be appraised.
 A business valuator can assist with business interests.

-Divorce attorneys are in touch with experts in nearly every field who can help with valuations of items, real estate, collections, and more.
+Our Broomfield divorce lawyers are in touch with experts in nearly every field who can help with valuations of items, real estate, collections, and more.

 Distribution